-- 2. Use a cleaning rod with a tip and patch large enough for a snug fit in the bore.
+2. Clean the bore using an appropriate rifle cleaning rod with a slotted tip or jag and a patch of the correct caliber to provide a snug fit in the bore.
 Insert the rod and patch into the barrel at the muzzle end and run it back and forth several times.
 Care should be exercised to ensure that neither the cleaning rod nor the handle strikes the crown of the muzzle, as damage to this area can adversely affect the accuracy of the rifle.
 A muzzle protector can be purchased separately from your local firearms dealer to help protect the muzzle crown while cleaning the barrel of your rifle.

-If your rifle is a takedown model you may disassemble it, as explained on pages 29-34, for cleaning and maintenance. - 3.
-Inspect the chamber and bore for brass, copper and powder fouling.
+If your rifle is a takedown model you may disassemble it, as explained on pages 31-33, for cleaning and maintenance.

+- 3. Inspect the chamber and bore for brass, copper and powder fouling.
 A normal amount of powder residue can be expected and is not serious.
 It can usually be removed by repeating step 2, using a patch saturated with solvent.
 If, or when, fouling should become heavy, it can be removed with a brass bore brush.
 Dip or spray the brush with solvent and scrub the chamber and bore until the fouling is removed.
 To prevent brass bristles from breaking off, the brush should be pushed completely through the bore before being withdrawn.
 Your rifle will operate more smoothly and reliably with a clean bore and chamber. - 4.
 To maintain the utmost accuracy of your rifle it is recommended you clean the bore with a copper solvent.
 Modern bullet jackets are made mainly of copper and zinc.
-Copper and zinc residue sticks to the bore and require more frequent cleaning.
-Swab the bore of your rifle with a good copper solvent using the product manufacturer's recommended procedure. - 5.
-After fouling has been removed, wipe the bore dry.
+Copper and zinc residue sticks to the bore and requires more frequent cleaning.
+Swab the bore of your rifle with a good copper solvent using the product manufacturer's recommended procedure. - After fouling has been removed, wipe the bore dry.
 Then pass a lightly oiled patch through the barrel for preservation.
 A fine, light gun oil is recommended.
 The barrel and action should be inspected thoroughly to be certain no cleaning patches have been inadvertently left in them.

-- 6. The interior of the receiver and the bolt should periodically be wiped with a clean rag.
+- The interior of the receiver and the bolt should periodically be wiped with a clean rag.
 Any dried oil in these areas or on the magazine follower should be removed.
-Follow this cleaning by applying a very light film of oil on the affected parts. - 7.
-Lightly oil your firearm at the points described under "Initial Cleaning and Oiling" on pages 14-15.
+Follow this cleaning by applying a very light film of oil on the affected parts. - Lightly oil your firearm at the points described under "Initial Cleaning and Oiling" on pages 11 and 14.
 Ordinary good judgment will, of course, indicate that the metal of the gun should receive a light film of oil any time the rifle has been exposed to weather or handling.
 Remember, the polished, finely fitted surfaces of the receiver and action mechanisms must always have a thin film of oil.
-Make sure that the surfaces of the breech block, lever components and feed mechanism parts are especially clean and lightly oiled with a high quality gun oil.
+Make sure that the surfaces of the breech block. lever components and feed mechanism parts are especially clean and lightly oiled with a high quality gun oil.

-If your rifle is a takedown model and was taken down for cleaning and maintenance, you may now assemble it as explained on pages 34-36.
+If your rifle is a takedown model and was taken down for cleaning and maintenance, you may now reassemble it as explained on pages 34-36.